Liberty hosts Wooley and Kennesaw State

 Lynchburg, Virginia; Sunday, 1 p.m.
 EST

-BOTTOM LINE: Kennesaw State faces Liberty after Adrian Wooley scored 20 points in Kennesaw State’s 76-61 loss to the Florida International Panthers.
+BOTTOM LINE: Kennesaw State visits Liberty after Adrian Wooley scored 20 points in Kennesaw State’s 76-61 loss to the Florida International Panthers.

-The Flames have gone 12-2 at home.
-Liberty has a 3-3 record in one-possession games.
+The Flames are 12-2 in home games.
+Liberty has a 3-3 record in games decided by less than 4 points.

-The Owls are 8-8 in conference games.
-Kennesaw State leads the CUSA with 11.2 offensive rebounds per game led by Rongie Gordon averaging 2.4.
+The Owls are 8-8 in CUSA play.
+Kennesaw State ranks sixth in the CUSA scoring 31.9 points per game in the paint led by Wooley averaging 7.7.

-Liberty averages 10.3 made 3-pointers per game, 3.2 more made shots than the 7.1 per game Kennesaw State allows.
+Liberty makes 48.5% of its shots from the field this season, which is 7.5 percentage points higher than Kennesaw State has allowed to its opponents (41.0%).
 Kennesaw State averages 8.4 made 3-pointers per game this season, 3.0 more made shots on average than the 5.4 per game Liberty gives up.

-TOP PERFORMERS: Kaden Metheny is averaging 13.1 points for the Flames.
-Taelon Peter is averaging 2.4 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Kaden Metheny is shooting 38.3% from beyond the arc with 2.9 made 3-pointers per game for the Flames, while averaging 13.1 points.
+Taelon Peter is averaging 14.4 points and 5.2 rebounds over the last 10 games.

-Wooley is scoring 18.4 points per game and averaging 5.2 rebounds for the Owls.
-Simeon Cottle is averaging 16.8 points and 2.7 rebounds over the last 10 games.
+Simeon Cottle is shooting 31.8% from beyond the arc with 2.8 made 3-pointers per game for the Owls, while averaging 17.9 points.
+Wooley is averaging 18.1 points, 5.4 rebounds and 3.8 assists over the past 10 games.

 LAST 10 GAMES: Flames: 9-1, averaging 68.5 points, 27.1 rebounds, 14.6 assists, 6.2 steals and 2.5 blocks per game while shooting 46.8% from the field.
 Their opponents have averaged 59.6 points per game.